Protium heptaphyllum: Ecology

 Protium heptaphyllum has been found to flourish in Amazonia.
 The biome that this species occupies is the tropical rainforest.
 This species can be found sandy soils throughout these regions that are wet.
 Seed dispersal is carried out by animals in these regions, more specifically leaf-cutting ants.
 These organisms take leaves from the plants to the fungus they share a symbiotic relationship with.
 This is not only beneficial to the plant, as this helps the plant get its seeds dispersed, but it also helps the ant keep the symbiotic relationship it carries out with their fungus.
 These ants are also known to be good pollinators for this species.
 Studies have not been able to fully understand the relationship between this species and the leaf-cutting ants, but it has been proven that they help with seed-dispersal and pollination.
-Protium heptaphyllum is a subtropical plant, it can resist temperatures up to 4 degrees Celsius.
+Protium heptaphyllum is a subtropical plant, it can resist temperatures down to 4 degrees Celsius.